 How Do You Attach a Catio to Siding?

-Your catio needs to be held securely against the siding of your home to prevent your cat from escaping through any gaps.
-You can use L-shaped brackets to screw into the catio and the wall of your home.
+You can use L-shaped brackets to screw the catio into the wall of your home.
 Find the studs or for brick, drill into the brick and use anchors.

 Do I Need Permission to Build a Catio?

-Depending on the size of your catio, you may need planning permission.
-You’ll need to check your local building regulations for specifics, but typically you will need planning permission if your catio is close to a boundary, is over 8 feet call, is in your front yard, or if your home is in a conservation area.
+Typically, you will need planning permission if your catio is close to a boundary, is over 8 feet tall, is in your front yard, or is in a conservation area.

 Does a Catio Need a Floor?